BardCanvas-Mobile/app/doc/generics.md

 ## Website manifest

-It is a JSON file containing all website underlying data, E.G.:
+It is a JSON file placed at the document root (or the subdirectory where the BardCanvas instance is installed) and named `bardcanvas_mobile.json`.
+Contains all website underlying data, E.G.:

     {
       "name":           "Website name",